 Formed in 2008 as a side-project by Joseph O. Pugsley of The Dark Brothers, The 65’s are a band from NJ consisting of Joe, John Steele and Daniel Smith, each bringing their own influences and musical pedigrees.

-During the impending demise of alt-country band, The Dark Brothers, also featuring John, Jeff Gashler and the late Josh Silverman of Shirk Circus fame, Joseph O. Pugsley set out to record a solo album and decided to enlist his bandmate, John Steele on drums and friend, Daniel Smith, on bass guitar.
+During the impending demise of alt-country band, The Dark Brothers, also featuring John, the late Jeff Gashler and the late Josh Silverman of Shirk Circus fame, Joseph O. Pugsley set out to record a solo album and decided to enlist his bandmate, John Steele on drums and friend, Daniel Smith, on bass guitar.
 Having known both since the early 90’s, Joe’s philosophy was very much an organic one – ask a few close friends to learn some of his older unrecorded songs and take it from there.
 However, it didn’t take long for the three of them to realize that they were onto something, thanks in large part to the chemistry afforded from relationships spanning over decades.

 As a youngster, John Steele had grown up on a steady diet of The Stones, Sabbath and Alice Cooper, not to mention old school crooners like Sinatra and even Tom Waits.
 However, it was the discovery of Led Zeppelin that would end up being the greatest influence on his pounding yet always very much anchored style of drumming.
 While drumming styles of the 80’s and 90’s came and went, John continued to stick to his guns throughout his tours of duty with bands like Genocide, Backseat Driver, Holeshot, Johnny and The Has-Beens and, most notably, legendary punk rockers Electric Frankenstein.
 (Throwing in a stint on guitar in The High School Sweethearts, for good measure.)
 In fact, one could easily argue that it’s John’s steadiness (both musical and otherwise) that keeps The 65’s from derailing.
 That being said, even though John had spent years gigging and touring with dozens of local musicians, it wasn’t until the formation of The Dark Brothers that he and Joe would end up forming a musical bond – a bond that remains inseparable to this day.